 - Backup security connection.
 Winter storms can lead to power outages.
 Have a backup plan in place to keep security and environmental monitoring systems running.

 In addition to the above equipment, other best practices to remain safe this winter include:

 - Be cautious for black ice when walking on driveways and sidewalks.
-To avoid black ice, regularly shovel, plow and lay the appropriate ice melt on surfaces as needed.
+To avoid black ice, regularly shovel, plow and lay salt down as needed.

 - Ensure batteries in security and environmental hazard equipment still work.